uPortal-Project/NotificationPortlet/README.md

 This feature could be used for a Terms of Service pop-up that must be accepted before accessing the portal.

+## Additional Documentation

+### Swagger Client and API Documentation

+The Notification portlet provides API documentation with Swagger.
+You can access the Swagger client in your deployment at the following URI:  `/NotificationPortlet/swagger-ui.html`.

 [Sponsored Portlet]: https://wiki.jasig.org/display/PLT/Jasig+Sponsored+Portlets
 [legacy documentation in the external wiki]: https://wiki.jasig.org/pages/viewpage.action?pageId=47875986
 [README file for uPortal-Start]: https://github.com/Jasig/uPortal-start/blob/master/README.md